Wlfernando/MVP-Appointment-Booking/README.md

 ## Introduction

-This Project is a demonstration about to handle differents systems to create an Appointment booking to handle the actors client, stylist, admin, and advanced development, the establishment.
+This Project is a demonstration about to handle differents systems to create an Appointment booking to organize the actors client, stylist, admin, and advanced development, the establishment.

 ## Domain Requirements